Aretha Franklin, The Queen Of Soul; Her Legacy Lives On

-According to Billboard.com, Sharpton breaks down that Aretha was not just an icon in music, she was that much more a humanitarian and activist behind the scenes that nobody knew.
+According to Billboard.com, Al Sharpton explained that Aretha was not just an icon in music, she was that much more a humanitarian and activist behind the scenes that nobody knew.

 “Franklin had a remarkable career in music and entertainment: 44 Grammy nominations and 18 wins; performances at the inaugurations of Presidents Jimmy Carter, Bill Clinton and Barack Obama; and countless hits like “Respect” and “(You Make Me Feel Like) A Natural Woman” that cut across all racial, economic and social barriers to resonate with audiences globally,” explains Sharpton.
 “But what most do not realize is that the Queen of Soul dedicated much of her time and money to advancing civil rights and human rights.
 There are superstars, and then there are humanitarians — Aretha somehow encapsulated both.”

 “In the 1960s, when the revered Rev. Dr. Martin Luther King Jr. was facing significant hurdles and some financial challenges, Aretha teamed up with another musical and philanthropic icon, Harry Belafonte, and toured cities doing fundraising concerts for Dr. King.
 Such selfless actions wouldn’t appear unusual if you knew that her father, the Rev. C.L.
 Franklin, was the most prolific black minister of a generation, a close friend and co-activist with Dr. King and the one who spearheaded the massive Detroit March for Justice (which led to the historic March on Washington in August of 1963).”

 “Aretha Franklin’s 1972 Live Album ‘Amazing Grace’ Captured The Queen at the Height of Her Powers